aheimsbakk/gpiocmd/README.md

 Example YAML configuration file used with the -c option.
 Configure channels (GPIO pins in BCM mode) and add commands that will be executed when buttons are pressed.
 Add multiple commands for each button.
-Command run immediately or after specified wait delay in seconds.
-Repeat last command after repeat seconds until next command is executed.
-Background command will not interrupt running command, and will not be killed even if -k is specified.
-This example only executes the bash commands.
+Command runs immediately or after how many seconds the button was pressed.
+Repeat the last command every repeat second until the next command is executed.
+Background command will not interrupt the running command, and will not be killed even if -k is specified.
+This example only executes echo examples.

 ---
 17: